GNUnet 0.20.0

 #define GNUNET_MQ_hd_var_size(name, code, str, ctx)

-HELLO message with friend only flag used for communicating peer addresses.
+Latest HELLO messages used for communicating peer addresses.

 struct GNUNET_SCHEDULER_Task * GNUNET_SCHEDULER_add_shutdown(GNUNET_SCHEDULER_TaskCallback task, void *task_cls)